-Students will be taught a history topic, continue developing interpretation and writing skills using historical ideas.
+Students will be taught a history topic, begin developing interpretation and writing skills using historical ideas.
 They will also work through their first internal assessment which is a research based task.

 Students will be taught a further history topic which will be linked to essay development and interpretation skills, plus carry out with at least one further internal assessment.

 Students will be learning about the skills of source interpretation and essay writing in preparation for the external exams.
 A school exam will be held this term.
 Students may also be completing the third and final internal assessment on perspectives.